 Description

-With just 6 ingredients, these Coconut Chia Parfaits with Fresh Berries are a quick and easy superfood breakfast or a beautiful treat for a brunch or party!
+With just 6 ingredients, these Chia Pudding Parfaits with Fresh Berries are a quick and easy superfood breakfast or a beautiful treat for a brunch or party!

 Recipe courtesy of Natural Contents Good Food For Everyone: Farm Fresh Clean Eating by Danielle Gaebel (Natural Contents LLC; 2016); reprinted with permission.
 Slightly adapted by Pass Me Some Tasty.